astralarya/patterns-shell/templates/README.md

   * $1 hostname (useful for clusters where you
     only want the screen specific gateways)

+Source the output of this function at the very **END** of your .\*rc file.

+When you start your shell, you will be notified that you are about to enter a screen session (^C to cancel).
+When your screen session ends, you will be notified that your shell will exit (^C to cancel).

 ## pgdb
 ### template-db
 Usage: **template-db** *name* *user* [funcname]